thomas-barthelemy/Project-Exchange-Format/README.md

 ## Introduction

-The number of project and issue tracking system is fastly growing but this fastly evolving environment lacks of a common data structure to exchange projects, issues (tasks, bugs...) which results in little to no interoperability.
+The number of project and issue tracking system is quickly growing but this evolving environment lacks of a common data structure to exchange projects, issues (tasks, bugs...) which results in little to no interoperability.

-**The Projects and Issues Exchange Format** aims to provide a common format for exchanging data between the existings platforms that could be exposed via APIs or as an export/import format.
+**The Projects and Issues Exchange Format** aims to provide a common format for exchanging data between the existing platforms that could be exposed via APIs or as an export/import format.

 ## Scope